-Active immunisation to prevent coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2 in individuals 6 months of age and older.
+Active immunisation to prevent coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2 in individuals 6 months of age to <6 years of age.

 The use of this vaccine should be in accordance with official recommendations.

 The decision has been made on the basis of short-term efficacy and safety data.
 Continued approval depends on the evidence of longer term efficacy and safety from ongoing clinical trials and post-market assessment.